Silver/Bronze Sliding-Time

 A special letter about continuity by Cary Bates—in Superboy Vol. 2 #2 (1980)

 The first timeline retcon came in 1980 with the debut of Superboy Vol. 2 aka The New Adventures of Superboy #2.
 Up until that point, all the stories on the Silver/Bronze Age chronology had been operating in real time.
 Superboy became Superman around 1958-1959 and the JLA formed in 1960.
 Even 70s issues of Adventure Comics and Superboy noted that Clark’s teenage years were in the 50s.
 However, by the late 1970s, DC felt that Superman was getting too old (and, by proxy, that all of his peers—including Batman—were getting too old too).
-Thus, the concept of Sliding-Time was introduced, although subtly with little fanfare.
+Thus, the concept of sliding-time was introduced, although subtly with little fanfare.
 However, by 1980, the top brass had no choice but to publicly acknowledge it outright, and they did so in a special letter to readership in Superboy Vol. 2 #2 (February 1980).
 In the letter, writer Cary Bates not only admitted to prior continuity errors, but also stated explicitly that a 16-year-old Clark existed 13-15 years before present day.
 “Since Superman is constantly moving up year by year, his younger self must do the same.
 Hence you’ll occasionally see a reference in a Superboy tale to whatever was big some 13 or so years ago.
 One recent story mentioned The Beatles. […] And 13 or 14 years hence, Superboy will be doing his stuff today!”
 This meant that in 1965, Clark was 16-years-old, which in turn meant that Superboy didn’t become Superman until roughly 1967 (assuming the Boy of Steel became the Man of Steel at age 18)—which also meant that Batman didn’t debut until around 1967 and that the JLA didn’t debut until 1969-1970!

 JFK in Superboy V2 #27